Imagen dinámica

 As you progress in your project, you’ll likely realize that you need more references than you initially thought.
 Don’t get discouraged; this is completely normal and part of the creative process.
 Keep an open mind and be willing to search for new references at any point in your work.

-This ongoing process of search and learning is what enriches your work and makes it more authentic.
+This ongoing process of searching and learning is what enriches your work and makes it more authentic.
 It’s not just about drawing well; it’s about creating a believable and detailed world that captivates your audience.

 Remember, every reference you find and study not only improves your current project but also enriches your general knowledge as an artist.
 You’re building a mental library of images and details that you can use in future projects.